Free elephant knitting pattern

-We’re excited to bring you this free elephant knitting pattern by designer Amanda Berry.
-It’s taken from the Amanda Berry Knitted Toy Collection, which is on sale now and features more than 30 of Amanda’s irresistible patterns for handmade toys.
+We're excited to bring you this free elephant knitting pattern by designer Amanda Berry.
+It's taken from the Amanda Berry Knitted Toy Collection, which features more than 30 of Amanda's irresistible patterns for handmade toys.

 Knitted toys make thoughtful gifts for special occasions, and we think this cuddly elephant would be a fun addition to a jungle-themed bedroom or nursery.
 Just make sure you embroider the eyes rather than using buttons if you're making her for a young child.
 With a garter stitch body and simple shaping using increases and decreases (learn how to increase a stitch in knitting and how to decrease in knitting with our guides), she's easy to knit and ideal for toy knitting beginners.

 I never get tired of knitting toys, especially when they are as cute as this.
 I love her simple garter stitch body and vibrant patchwork blanket – she has a gorgeous retro feel, which I’m a big fan of…

 Want to make a bigger or smaller knitted animal?
 Just pick a heavier or lighter yarn (our yarn weight conversion chart can help you choose), and don't forget to choose the best knitting needles to go with it – you'll find this information on the ball band of your substitute yarn.
 Finally, use plenty of toy stuffing, pushing it into the corners with a pencil, to make sure your elephant stands up steadily and is extra huggable!

 More knitted animal patterns…Cast on a menagerie of knitted toys with our free animal patterns.
 These cute and cuddly creatures are sure to be a hit with kids and grown-ups alike!
 We have a toy greyhound and toy dog knitting pattern for a Jack Russell, plus a giraffe knitting pattern, panda knitting pattern and even the Loch Ness monster.